openshift/training/beta-3-setup.md

 deployed yet, build-logs will give you an error.
 Just wait a few moments and retry it.**

-**Note: Once the build is finished, build-logs no longer shows you the logs.
-You'll have to figure out which Docker container was used for the build and then use `docker logs`.
-This is a known issue.**

 ### The Web Console Revisited
 If you peeked at the web console while the build was running, you probably noticed a lot of new information in the web console - the build status, the